2024-2025 Academic Catalog

 Comprehensive survey of literature for the piano.
 Required of piano performance majors.

-Course in foreign language diction with an associated survey of significant and representative works from the vocal solo repertoire.
-Course alternates its content: German and English; and French and Italian.
-Course may be repeated as content changes.
-Prerequisite(s): MUS 399 or 499.
+Introduction to the study of foreign language diction with an associated survey of significant and representative works from the vocal solo repertoire.
+Prerequisites: MUS 399 or MUS 499.

 MUS 416.
 Advanced Orchestration.
 2 Hours